Anthelmed/Unity-URP-Blurred-Buffer-Outlines/README.md

 Package URL: ``` https://github.com/Anthelmed/Unity-URP-Blurred-Buffer-Outlines.git ```

-Tips: if the outlines are invisible try changing the camera AA mode or toggling the Stop NaNs option
+Warning: if the outlines are invisible try changing the camera AA mode and/or toggling the Stop NaNs option